nevali/Stardust/README.md

 but in the case of light and colour, we can be more specific: [lighting conditions](https://en.wikipedia.org/wiki/Color_temperature#Categorizing_different_lighting)—which we'll come back to later.

+You could try to arrange for consistent lighting conditions before trying to take your spectrogram, but [for the most part](https://en.wikipedia.org/wiki/The_dress) humans are able to tell what colour something is without doing that.
+You could say that colour seems to be relative.

 ## Look into my eyes and tell me what you see

 Before you can even look at the spectrogram of your colour, we have to deal with what happens when these photons actually reach your eyes.
-Humans, like [many primates](https://en.wikipedia.org/wiki/Evolution_of_color_vision_in_primates), typically have [red-green-blue trichromatic vision](https://en.wikipedia.org/wiki/Trichromacy), which means we have red-sensitive, green-sensitive, and blue-sensitive cones in our retinas, all of which generate signals in our optic nerves simultaneously, the intensities of which depending upon the amount of light in their respective ranges that they receive.
+Humans, like [many primates](https://en.wikipedia.org/wiki/Evolution_of_color_vision_in_primates), typically have [red-green-blue trichromatic vision](https://en.wikipedia.org/wiki/Trichromacy), which means we have red-sensitive, green-sensitive, and blue-sensitive [cones](https://en.wikipedia.org/wiki/Cone_cell) in our retinas, all of which generate signals in our optic nerves simultaneously, the intensities of which depending upon the amount of light in their respective ranges that they receive.

 There are two interesting cases here: one is [magenta](https://en.wikipedia.org/wiki/Magenta), mentioned above.
 It's the colour we see when approximately equal amounts of red